Paparazzi (Lady Gaga song): Live performances

-Gaga performed "Paparazzi" live on the UK program, The Album Chart Show on February 14, 2009, as promotion for The Fame.
+Gaga performed "Paparazzi" live on the UK program The Album Chart Show on February 14, 2009, as promotion for The Fame.
 The song was performed at Capital Radio 95.8 FM in an acoustic piano version on May 1, 2009.
 On June 26, 2009, Gaga performed the song at the Glastonbury Festival emerging from a silver case on stage.
 The song was a major part of Gaga's performance in her first headlining Fame Ball tour as the opening number of the setlist.
 The show started with a video intro called "The Heart" where Gaga played an alternate persona called Candy Warhol.
 She wore a silver and black short skirt like a tutu and shaped like peplum on both sides.
 She was surrounded by her dancers holding plates which were encrusted with crystals and completely hid them.
 The stage was surrounded by mechanical fog and heavy lighting was being emitted from the background.

 "Paparazzi" was performed at the 2009 MTV Video Music Awards, which began with Gaga lying on the floor, on a set that was described as an ornate mansion.
 She stumbled across the stage and did choreographed dance moves, finally ending up playing a piano.
 The final chorus involved theatrical blood dripping from Gaga's ribcage as Gaga collapsed on the stage wailing in agony and one of the dancers gently lifted her.
 Gaga then hung lifeless with one hand rising above her dancers and blood smeared on her face with a golden halo being projected on the screen behind her.
 Gaga dedicated the performance to her fans.
 Ashley Laderer from Billboard opined that "this was the performance that really made Lady Gaga.
 It proved she was more than just a superficial pop star—she was an artist, and quite unlike one we'd ever seen before, a true force to be reckoned with."
 Morgan Evans of Harper's Bazaar thought that Gaga's VMA performance "introduced the world to the darker, edgier side she would soon become known for."
+It was nominated for VMAs Most Iconic Performance at the 2024 MTV Video Music Awards.